Cr4shd3v/crash_orm/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report any issue/unexpected behavior in the ORM
+about: Report any issue/unexpected behavior in the ORM / Migration
 title: ''
-labels: bug
+labels: B-Bug
 assignees: Cr4shd3v

 ---